mui/material-ui/docs/src/pages/guides/typescript/typescript.md

 //           Type 'string' is not assignable to type '"-moz-initial" | "inherit" | "initial" | "revert" | "unset" | "column" | "column-reverse" | "row"...'.
 ```

-The problem is that the type of the `flexDirection` property is inferred as `string`, which is too arbitrary.
+The problem is that the type of the `flexDirection` prop is inferred as `string`, which is too arbitrary.
 To fix this, you can pass the styles object directly to `withStyles`:

 ```ts
 withStyles({